 - The defect caused an injury while the product was being used as labeled.

 - The condition of the product has not substantially changed since it was sold.

 How can an attorney from Shiner Law Group help with my paraquat case?

 For individuals who have not spent years obtaining an education and experience in the law to best serve their clients, the legal process of pursuing compensation is often complex and overwhelming.
 The process of obtaining compensation in a product liability case that could be part of an MDL poses even more complexities.

-Our attorneys have the experience in this type of case that you need, and can protect your right to seek compensation as well as ensuring that you recover the maximum amount of compensation that is available in your case.
+Our attorneys have the experience in this type of case that you need, and can protect your right to seek compensation as well as ensure that you recover the maximum amount of compensation that is available in your case.